What is rabies?

 - attempt to pick up, pet, feed or handle unfamiliar animals.

 - attract or approach wild or stray animals.

 - handle bats, including if inside caves, or spelunking.

 Always closely supervise children around animals, especially dogs, cats and wildlife such as monkeys.

 3. If bitten, scratched or licked on broken skin or mucous membranes, by an animal:

-- Immediately clean the wound thoroughly by washing and flushing with soap and water for a minimum of 15 minutes.
+- Immediately clean the wound thoroughly by washing and flushing with soap and water for at least 15 minutes.

-- Immediately seek medical assistance to assess risk and discuss treatment options.
+- Immediately seek medical assistance to assess your risk and discuss treatment options.

 - When you return to Canada, see your health care provider and tell them about your exposure and any shots you may have received.

-- Vaccine Preventable Diseases: Rabies, Public Health Agency of Canada (PHAC)
+- Rabies, Public Health Agency of Canada (PHAC)